-To deliver detailed results on credit score heterogeneity of refinance response to monetary policy and motivate a heterogeneous agent model of refinancing, we begin with a detailed empirical analysis using Fannie Mae Single-Family Loan-Level historical data.
-We estimate that a 1% decrease in mortgage rate increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that of borrowers with a FICO score of 700.
-Our refinancing model suggests that this heterogeneity is economically significant - it dampens the aggregate consumption response to monetary policy by approximately a 11% compared to a standard model with only mortgage rate heterogeneity.
+To deliver detailed results on credit score heterogeneity of refinance response to monetary policy and motivate a heterogeneous agent model of refinancing, we begin with an empirical analysis using Fannie Mae Single-Family Loan-Level historical data.
+We estimate that a 1 percentage point increase in the rate gap increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that for borrowers with a FICO score of 700.
+Our refinancing model suggests that this heterogeneity is economically significant - the aggregate consumption response to monetary policy on impact is approximately 11% lower than in a standard model with only mortgage rate heterogeneity.

-In the empirical part of the paper, we document credit score heterogeneity of the refinancing response to changes in mortgage rates in four steps.
+In the empirical part of the paper, we document credit score heterogeneity of the refinancing response to changes in mortgage rates in three steps.
 First, we motivate our study of borrowers' credit score heterogeneity by illustrating the connection between credit score distribution and refinancing.
-Second, we show that, for each rate gap, there are significant differences in the refinancing hazards of lower and upper quartile credit score borrowers.
-Third, we show that differences in refinancing between different credit score groups are explained by borrowers' differential sensitivities to changes in mortgage rates, even when controlling for observable loan characteristics and fine geographic-bytime fixed effects.
-Fourth, we exploit exogenous changes in monetary policy to measure the marginal effect of credit score heterogeneity on refinancing to avoid bias caused by omitted variables that affect both mortgage rate and refinancing through channels distinct from monetary policy.
+Second, we show that, for each rate gap, there are significant differences in the refinancing hazards of borrowers in lower and upper quartile credit score distribution, even after controlling for observable loan characteristics and fine geographic-by-time fixed effects.
+Credit score heterogeneity is more important than that across other loan characteristics, such as debt-to-income (DTI) and loan-to-value (LTV) ratios.
+Third, we exploit exogenous changes in monetary policy to measure the marginal effect of credit score heterogeneity on refinancing to avoid bias caused by omitted variables that affect both mortgage rate and refinancing through channels distinct from monetary policy.

-To motivate our analysis of credit score heterogeneity, we start with the observation that borrowers with higher credit scores are the ones who refinance most actively, coupled with the confirmation of time-varying credit score distribution.
-A borrower's credit score is one of many underwriting criteria that affect refinancing opportunities and refinancing.
+To motivate our analysis of credit score heterogeneity, we start with the observation that borrowers with higher credit scores are the ones who refinance most actively, coupled with the evidence of time-varying credit score distribution.
+A credit score is the crucial underwriting criterion that affects refinancing opportunities and refinancing.
 Time-varying credit score distribution suggests that refinancing opportunities change over time.
-These findings suggest that credit scores are another potential source of refinancing heterogeneity besides rate gaps.
+These findings suggest that credit scores are another potential source of refinancing heterogeneity besides rate gap distribution and demographic characteristics documented in the refinancing literature.

 Our second step is to show that, for each rate gap, there are significant differences between the fraction of refinancing loans among borrowers in different credit score quartiles.
-We do so by characterizing the refinancing hazard as a non-parametric function of the rate gap and credit score bin.
-Pooling observations across time, we sort borrowers into rate gap and credit score quartiles and calculate the fraction of loans that refinance for each rate gap and in each credit score quartile.
-We then show that refinancing hazards for each credit score quartile exhibit a "step-like" shape: refinancing rates are low and constant for loans with negative rate gaps, and are high and constant for loans with positive gaps.
-However, among mortgages with positive rate gaps, loans with credit scores in upper quartile have a much higher probability of refinancing than loans in the lower credit score quartile.
-The difference in refinancing between lower and higher credit score quartiles is robust to excluding loans with high LTV ratios, observations during 2007 - 2011 when households were more likely to be unemployed, and loans with substantial remaining balances.
+We do so by characterizing the refinancing hazard as a non-parametric function of the rate gap, credit score bin, and other loan characteristics.
+Pooling observations across time, we sort borrowers into rate gap bins and credit score quartiles and calculate the fraction of refinanced loans in each rate gap bin and credit score quartile.
+We then show that refinancing hazards for each credit score quartile exhibit a step-like shape: refinancing rates are low and constant among loans with negative rate gaps, and are high and constant among loans with positive rate gaps.
+However, among mortgages with positive rate gaps, loans with credit scores in the upper quartile have a much higher probability of refinancing than loans in the lower credit score quartile.
+The difference in refinancing between lower and higher credit score quartiles is robust to excluding loans with high loan-to-value ratios, observations during 2007 - 2011 when households were more likely to be unemployed, and loans with substantial remaining balances.